 For anyone who’s interested in the most influential photographs of the last fifty years, this is the perfect gallery!
 The archive includes photographs depicting family life, drugs, religion, war, poverty, government, and even celebrities.

 8. CAMERA WORK Gallery

-This gallery was founded in 1997 in Berlin and has become one of the leading photography galleries.
+This gallery was founded in 1997 in Berlin.
+It has become one of the leading photography galleries.
 It features the art of world-famous photographers such as Diane Arbus, Helmut Newton, Irving Penn, and Man Ray along with the works of young contemporary artists who are still relatively unknown.

 CAMERA WORK has opened the CWC GALLERY in Berlin at the beginning of 2012, which is focusing solely on contemporary photography exhibitions.
 These two galleries collaborate with museums, galleries, and other art institutions worldwide.

 This gallery was founded in 1990 in Atlanta, USA and it specializes in 20th century and contemporary photography.
 It has an impressive collection of photographic masterpieces that have been on loan to many important institutions, such as The Met Museum, The LACMA, The Art Institute Chicago and so on.

 Their exhibitions feature famous names such as Robert Mapplethorpe, Gordon Parks, Michael Kenna, and Masao Yamamoto.

 Benrubi is another great gallery from New York City, founded in 1987 by the late Bonni Benrubi.
 This gallery is famous for its outstanding curatorial choices – it has been presenting the works of particularly interesting photographers such as Delphine Burtin, Simon Norfolk and Massimo Vitali.

 Benrubi Gallery maintains an active collaboration with many museums.
 You can find its collections in MoMA, SFMoMA, Tate Modern, Victoria and Albert Museum and the Museum of Fine Arts in Boston.